ymadoff/ryba/hadoop/hdfs_dn/install.coffee.md

 ## Ulimit

-Increase ulimit for the HFDS user.
+Increase ulimit for the HDFS user.
 The HDP package create the following
 files:

 ```bash